The gravitational field

 where is

-called the gravistatic potential to emphasize the static case of the
+called the gravistatic potential to emphasize the static case of gravitational

-gravitational field.
-In gravistatics the gravitational field strength is the
+field.
+In gravistatics the gravitational field strength is a potential vector

-potential vector field, that is, the field that depends only on the gradient of
+field, that is, the field that depends only on gradient of some function, in

 Provided that in the system under